The Bradshaws: Alf

 Alf is the family patriarch and a 'male shoulderless pig' (according to Audrey), he eats corned dog (which he calls it whereas Audrey refers to it by its actual name).
-The only times where he is obviously nice to Billy is when he is drunk; he smokes and gets Billy to fetch him either: a box of matches (swan vestas), corned beef and much more.
-His face is never seen and appears to be quite a huge man who has very little money, he sarcastically calls Audrey mock affectionate names such as "sweet little thistle" and hated Poshy/Oswald (see below for more detail).
+The only times when he is obviously nice to Billy are when he is drunk; he smokes and gets Billy to fetch him either a box of matches (Swan Vesta), corned beef, or much more.
+His face is never seen, and he appears to be quite a huge man who has very little money, he sarcastically calls Audrey mock-affectionate names such as "sweet little thistle" and hated Poshy/Oswald (see below for more detail).

 Billy

 William "Billy" Bradshaw is perhaps the most popular character in the series.
 He loves both his parents (though Alf can be very mean to him on occasions), Billy, like Michael, is a puppet who acts as a son to two adults, Billy enjoys going to the flicks and would like a pet of some sort, either a dog, zebra or "Zedgie" (an imaginary animal that Alf made up).
-Billy is Michael's best friend, Michael is allowed bubble gum, which makes Billy jealous and envious, Billy often tries to get some bubble gum, however his parents refuse to give him some.
+Billy is Michael's best friend.
+Michael is allowed bubble gum, which makes Billy jealous and envious, Billy often tries to get some bubble gum; however, his parents refuse to give him some.

 Poshy/Oswald

-Poshy or Oswald was Billy's kitten, Audrey and Billy both originally referred him to a he at first, But after Audrey took the cat down to a woman's house.
-It was then realised Poshy/Oswald was now a girl, she only appears in three episodes.
+Poshy or Oswald was Billy's kitten, Audrey and Billy both originally referred to him as a he at first, but after Audrey took the cat down to a woman's house.
+It was then realised Poshy/Oswald was now a girl; she only appears in three episodes.
 In the episode 'Open Wide', Poshy escaped from the Bradshaws home and ran to (possibly) Winefred Dutton's and never appeared again, Billy and Audrey were both worried.
 Alf in a selfish way, was pleased that Poshy had run away.
 In the TV version of Postman's Knock, Poshy did make a cameo appearance at the end where while Alf was making a depressed Audrey a brew, he saw through the window Oswald with a scruffy tom cat, sitting on the wall.
 He then jokingly said Hey up!
 Oswald's found his dad.